Dec 10, 2014

 Dr. Liu Aming is a professor in Institute of International Relations, Shanghai Academy of Social Sciences (SASS).
 From postgraduate period, Liu Aming focused her research on the U.S. foreign policy and Sino-U.S. relations.
 After got the M.A on history from Nanjing University in 2002, she started 3 y...

-Anne-Marie Brady is an Associate Professor in Political Science at the University of Canterbury.
+Professor Anne-Marie Brady, BA, MA Auckland, PhD ANU is a specialist in Chinese and polar politics based at the University of Canterbury, Christchurch, New Zealand.
 She is a fluent Mandarin speaker, who specialises in Chinese and polar politics.
-She is editor-in-chief of The Polar Journal, and has written eight books and multiple scholarly articles on topics ranging...
+She is editor-in-chief of The Polar Journal, and has w...

 Monitoring and Evaluation Director, Pathfinder Mozambique